 With an array of options for those trying to stay together – or amicably part ways – we’ll discuss what works (and why) so that readers can make informed decisions about how to go forward on their journeys.

-Overview of Marriage and Divorce Rates in Australia
+Exploring the Interplay Between Marriage Counselling and Divorce Rates in Australia

 Australia has one of the highest marriage rates in the world and one of the highest divorce rates.
 In 2017-2018, 115,060 marriages were registered in Australia, and 49,257 divorces were granted.
 These figures reveal that married couples are more likely to stay together than to get a divorce.